 Mark Jansen is a doctoral candidate in Finance at the University of Texas at Austin.
 Mark received a dual B.S. in Mechanical Engineering and Management Science from the Massachusetts Institute of Technology.
 Mark also has a Masters in Business Administration from the London Business School.
 Before joining the Ph.D. program, Mark worked as the manager director of a private equity firm which focused on distressed situations.
 His research interests include corporate finance and entrepreneurial finance.

-Gonzalo Maturana is a doctoral candidate in Finance at the University of Texas at Austin.
-Gonzalo received both his B.S. in Engineering and M.A. in Applied Economics from the University of Chile.
-Before joining the Ph.D. program, Gonzalo worked as a strategy analyst and portfolio manager at IM Trust, a Chilean investment bank.
-His research interests include corporate finance, securitization, and real estate.
+Carlos Parra is a doctoral candidate in Finance at the University of Texas at Austin.
+Carlos received his B.A. in Economics from the University of Carabobo.
+Carlos also holds a Master in Business Administration and a Master in Finance from IESA.
+Before joining the Ph.D. program, Carlos worked as a corporate finance associate at Mercantil Servicios Financieros, a Venezuelan financial holding.
+His research interests include corporate finance, banking, financial intermediation, and household finance.

 Nathan Swem is a doctoral candidate in Finance at the University of Texas at Austin.
 Nathan received his B.A. in Economics from Georgetown University.
 Before joining the Ph.D. program, Nathan worked as a research analyst at Longbow Capital Partners (a hedge fund), and as a research analyst at Goldman Sachs.
 His research interests are generally within asset pricing, and include hedge funds, information, and investor activism.

 Miao Ben Zhang